GeorgeCrisan/argyle-example-data-viewer/README.md

 - `REACT_APP_PLUGIN_KEY` - go to [Argyle Console](https://console.argyle.io) and copy the `plugin_key` value from API Keys, the `client_id` and `client_secret` keys will be used for signing in.

 ## Start the app:

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). ⚛️

 Run: